davidusb-geek/emhass/README.md

 - `--costfun`: Define the type of cost function, this is optional and the options are: `profit` (default), `cost`, `self-consumption`
 - `--log2file`: Define if we should log to a file or not, this is optional and the options are: `True` or `False` (default)
 - `--params`: Configuration as JSON.
 - `--runtimeparams`: Data passed at runtime.
-This can be used to pass you own forecast data to EMHASS.
+This can be used to pass your own forecast data to EMHASS.
 - `--version`: Show the current version of EMHASS.

 For example, the following line command can be used to perform a day-ahead optimization task: